-What Your Customers Don’t Know About Financing (but Should)
+What Your Customers Don’t Know About Financing and Leasing (but Should)

 Manual Underwriting vs. Algorithmic Underwriting

-But because Clicklease offers customer financing for single pieces of equipment, applicant information runs through an algorithm that returns approvals within minutes.
-And there’s no need to pay an underwriter, so loan amounts can range from $500 to $20,000.
+But because Clicklease offers customer leasing for single pieces of equipment, applicant information runs through an algorithm that returns approval decisions within minutes.
+And there’s no need to pay an underwriter, so loan amounts can range from $500 to $25,000.
 Your customer can get back to their business in less time and with more flexibility.

 Outside Collateral vs. Self Collateral